Introduction

 ...

-1. For any namespace where you run Istio-managed apps, change the label to use the new revision.
-For example, you might update the bookinfo namespace for the canary revision 1-20.
+1. For any namespace where you run Istio-managed apps, change the label to use the new revision, such as in these example commands.

 kubectl label ns bookinfo --overwrite istio.io/rev=1-20 --context $REMOTE_CONTEXT1